MarcinSzyc/NewBlog/README.md

 ## Getting Started

 Download and run it on every localhost instance.
-Run Bundle Install.
+Install Postgress and run Bundle Install.

 ### Prerequisites